 In a single, precise word, Judge McLaughlin captured why many brilliant and charismatic leaders fail: they have bad judgment.
 I vowed to use this word — defined as “the ability to make considered decisions or come to sensible conclusions” — to focus my thinking in all future, critical situations.

 This vow was cemented a few days later when I read a Wall Street Journal article about the resignation of Douglas Ivester, CEO of Coca Cola, less than two years into his reign.
-Mr. Ivester had been pressured by the company’s board, not for a single blunder, but rather for a series of missteps that reflected “tone deafness.”
+Mr. Ivester had been pressured to resign by the company’s board, not for a single blunder, but rather for a series of missteps that reflected “tone deafness.”

-When discussing an incident that for many was the final straw, an insider said that Mr. Ivester had shown bad judgment, which, in the view of most of the board members, was something that could not be easily taught.
+When discussing an incident that for many was the final straw, an insider said that Mr. Ivester "had shown bad judgment," which, in the view of most of the board members, was something that could not be easily taught.

 In the ensuing years, most of the blow-ups that I have witnessed at companies of all sizes and industries could usually be pinned on bad judgment.
 These are often companies run by young CEOs who may have lacked “experience or compassion.”